Lou Jones (athlete)

-Louis Woodard "Lou" Jones (January 15, 1932 – February 3, 2006) was an American athlete.
-He won a gold medal in the 4x400 m relay at the 1956 Summer Olympics.
+Louis Woodard Jones (January 15, 1932 – February 3, 2006) was an American athlete.
+He won a gold medal in the 4 × 400 m relay at the 1956 Summer Olympics.

 Born in New Rochelle, New York, Jones graduated from Manhattan College in 1954.
 He won the 400 m at the 1955 Pan-American Games, where he set a new world record of 45.4.
 He was also a member of the gold medal-winning American 4 × 400 m relay team.

 Just four months before the Melbourne Olympics, Jones broke his own 400 m world record, clocking 45.2 at the Los Angeles Memorial Coliseum in the US Olympic Trials, thus becoming a main favorite at this event in Melbourne.
 But in the Olympic 400 m final, Jones was off form, and managed to finish only in a disappointing fifth place, 1.50 seconds behind teammate Charles Jenkins.
 A few days later, Jones partly compensated for his disappointment, running the second leg in the gold medal-winning American 4 × 400 m relay team.